hhas/appleeventbridge/AppleEventBridge/doc-source/5 ae-type-mappings.md

 ### Types and enumerators

-For your convenience, AppleEventBridge represents Apple event type names and application-specific class and enumerator names as instances of the glue's `AEBSymbol` subclass.
+For your convenience, AppleEventBridge represents Apple event type names and application-specific class and enumerator names as instances of the glue's `AEBSymbol` For example, a standard TextEdit glue defines a `TEDSymbol` subclass, along with a convenience `TED` shortcut macro.
 Examples:

   // AEM-defined data types
-    TESymbol.boolean
-    TESymbol.unicodeText
-    TESymbol.list
+  TED.boolean // convenience shorthand for [TEDSymbol boolean] TED.unicodeText
+  TED.list

   // Application-defined class names
-    TESymbol.document
-    TESymbol.window
-    TESymbol.disk
+  TED.document
+  TED.window
+  TED.disk

   // Application-defined enumerators
-    TESymbol.yes
-    TESymbol.no
-    TESymbol.ask

-[TO DO: SwiftAE uses AEBSymbol(fourCharCode:String)]

-Occasionally an application dictionary defines a type or enumerator without providing it with a corresponding name name.
-In these cases, the value will be represented as a raw `AEMType` or `AEMEnum` instance instead, e.g.:
+  TED.yes
+  TED.no
+  TED.ask

+Descriptors of `typeType`, `typeEnumerated`, and `typeProperty` are unpacked as `AEBSymbol` subclass instances«, using raw four-char codes instead of names when the corresponding terminology is not available»«when the corresponding terminology is available, otherwise they are unpacked as `AEMType`, `AEMEnum`, and `AEMProperty` respectively», e.g.:
+«
+  AEBSymbol(fourCharCode:"abcd")]
+»«
   [AEMType typeWithCode: 'abcd']
   [AEMEnum enumWithCode: 'xyz ']

-Descriptors of `typeType`, `typeEnumerated`, and `typeProperty` are unpacked as `AEBSymbol` subclass instances when the corresponding terminology is available, otherwise they are unpacked as `AEMType`, `AEMEnum`, and `AEMProperty` respectively.
+»

 ### Other types